Xunnamius/test-utils/packages/jest/README.md

 <!-- symbiote-template-region-end -->

-A collection of utilities for the jest test runner
+A collection of utilities for the jest test runner.

 <!-- symbiote-template-region-start 3 -->